How does an ATV charge its battery?

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

-So how then is it being charged?
+So how, then, is it being charged?
 What is generating its juice?

 An ATV uses what is called a stator system or magneto system to charge its battery.
 This is a fairly simple and robust system located on the inside of the ATV’s engine.
 Any time the engine is running, the stator is continuously generating an electric charge.
-Some of the electricity is used to power the bikes different electrical components.
+Some electricity is used to power the bike’s different electrical components.
 What’s left is being used to charge the battery.

 If you’re anything like me, you want to know how your vehicle’s various systems are actually working.